What are Groups?

 1. Paste in a link that you want to globalize and affiliate into the giant bar at the top.

-2. Under “Put in Group,” select the group that you created.
+2. After clicking the grey "folder" icon, select the group that you created.
 You can also change the end of the URL to be something fancy if you’d like (make it a shortened vanity link), add a tracking tag to say where this link will be posted (such as Twitter vs Facebook, or different sites), and add “scenarios” to send users to different locations based off device, operating system, date, or any combo of the above (if you have further questions about that feature, please contact us).

 3. Once you’re happy with your link, click Save